Children's geographies: Development of children's geographies as a field

-Children's geographies rests on the idea that children as a social group share certain characteristics which are experientially, politically and ethically significant and which are worthy of study.
-The pluralisation in the title is intended to imply that children's lives will be markedly different in differing times and places and in differing circumstances such as gender, family, and class.
-The current developments in children's geographies are attempting to link the frame of analysing children's geographies to one that requires multiple perspectives and the willingness to acknowledge the 'multiplicity' of their geographies.
+Children's geographies rests on the idea that children as a social group share certain characteristics that are experientially, politically and ethically significant and worthy of study.
+The pluralisation in the title is intended to imply that children's lives will be markedly different in various times and places and in various circumstances such as gender, family and class.
+The current developments in children's geographies are attempting to link the frame of analysing it to one that requires multiple perspectives and willingness to acknowledge the 'multiplicity' of their geographies.